How Long a Strategic Website Actually Takes (And Why)

 And that’s a fair question.

-Not because anyone is impatient — but because most people are trying to plan, budget, and make smart decisions for their business.
+Not because anyone is impatient — but because most business owners are trying to plan, budget, and make thoughtful decisions about their time and resources.

-So let’s walk through it in a way that actually makes sense.
+So let’s walk through the timeline in a way that actually makes sense.

 First, a Quick Reset on What “Strategic” Means